 - any remaining money will be split equally between you and the other account holder; or - if we've received a specific legal instruction from both you and the other account holder about how the money should be split, then any remaining money will be split according to those legal instructions.

-We'll then take the steps set out in the 'If there's money in your account' section in the Personal Account General Terms.
+We'll then move the money as set out in the 'If there's money in your account' section in the Personal Account General Terms.